Weeds

 Habit: is a perennial rosette forming clump with long, narrow leaves ending in a tapered point.
 The leaf blades have parallel veins running the length of the leaf.

-Flowers: Tiny creamy white flowers shooting from seed head - a dense spike produced on a stalk that rises up to 45 cm from the ground.
-Flowering from mid spring through summer and produces many seeds, spread by wind and water run-off.
+Flowers: Tiny creamy white flowers shooting from the seed head - a dense spike produced on a stalk that rises up to 45 cm from the ground.
+Flowering from mid-spring through summer and produces many seeds, spread by wind and water run-off.

 Interesting facts: can be used in herbal teas and remedies.

 NOTE: There is also a native plantain, almost indistinguishable from this one, except when it flowers.
-So best to leave this in the ground until spring, when it will be easier to identify.
+So it is best to leave it in the ground until spring, when it will be easier to identify.

 Stellaria media - Chickweed, Starwort